top of page

 How to Find Perfect Comp Titles: A Guide for Querying Writers

 Some writers find query letters even more challenging to compose than a novel, and comps are one reason why.
-If you’re confused about what comps are, how to find them, and how to include them in your query letter, I’ve got you covered.
-Read on, dear writer!
+If you’re confused about what comps are, how to find them, and how to include them in your query letter, read on!

 Two piles of books, a quill in an inkwell, and a candle, illustrated in black and white.

 The term comps is short for comparative titles.
-They’re used in three different stages of the novel acquisition and publishing process, by different people or groups, for different purposes:
+They’re used in three different stages of the novel acquisition and publishing process, by different people, for different purposes:

 1. In query letters written by authors and directed at literary agents.
 The purpose is to give the agent a sense of the book’s tone, vibe, and possibly what books it might sit next to in a bookstore.
 The comps can be books, but they could also be TV shows, podcasts, video games, plays, or other media.